 There are of course other options for lunch.
 Try soups.
 The content is mostly water and it allows for you to enjoy some vegetables and a little pasta without over indulging.
 Another option could be the go-to meal of a veggie burger, but honestly, I’d avoid the veggie burger and save it for dinner.
 You can also keep healthy by having a peanut butter (all natural) sandwich coupled with a piece of fruit.
 My biggest tip for lunching as a vegetarian is to stop thinking of it as a meal that needs to be huge.
 It doesn’t have to be a large meal, it doesn’t need to be loaded with calories or fat, it doesn’t need to be complex or 3-courses.
 Think of lunch as a pit stop of the day.
 Breakfast is the starting line and lunch is when you stop to re-gas and get your tires checked up.

 What happens after lunch?
 Again, keep lunch small and manageable and just as you should go into lunch having eaten a snack, you need to follow lunch with a snack before dinner.
-Snacking isn’t at all about indulging your cravings or your sweet tooth; snacking is about helping you to feel full so not to overcompensate or over eat at any given meal.
+Snacking isn’t at all about indulging your cravings or your sweet tooth; snacking is about helping you to feel full so not to overcompensate or overeat at any given meal.
 So, again, fruit, nuts, peanut butter or even a healthy (note, healthy) smoothie is a great choice.
+If you don’t own any blenders for frozen fruit, it might be worth investing in one.
+Smoothies are a great snack option for vegetarians and having a blender means that you can make your own smoothies whenever you like!

 For me, dinner is the time to be a little indulgent.
 Breakfast through lunch you’ve eaten wisely and modestly.
 You’ve hopefully chosen meals and snacks that aren’t packed with calories or fat.
 For most people, dinner is the meal that comes with the most calories and fat.
 Earlier I suggested staying away from things like veggie burgers until you get to dinner.
 That’s because you should train yourself not to feel like every meal has to be big, huge and elaborate.
 If you start thinking of your meals as refueling opportunities to help sustain you rather than simple “meals” when you eat “just because”, you’ll start eating healthier and will choose your meals wisely.